JolleJolles/pirecorder/README.md

 # AnimRec
-A python module for automated image and video recording on the RaspberryPi.
+A python module for automated image and video recording on the Raspberry Pi with the Scientist in mind.

 ![logo](https://github.com/jolleslab/AnimRec/blob/master/images/AnimRec-logo.jpg)

 <a name="install"></a> Installation
 ------------
-To install, open a terminal window and enter:
+To install AnimRec, open a terminal window and enter:
 ```bash
 pip install git+https://github.com/jolleslab/animrec.git
 ```

-When AnimRec is already installed, make sure to update to the latest version:
+When AnimRec is already installed, update to the latest version:
 ```bash
 pip install --update git+https://github.com/jolleslab/animrec.git
 ```

+Now to run animrec, simply open python and run ```import animrec```.

 Dependencies
 ------------
-AnimRec depends on [Python](http://www.python.org) and relies heavily on the [picamera](http://picamera.readthedocs.io/) package.
-It makes use of various utility functions of the associated [AnimLab](https://github.com/joljols/animlab) package by [JolleJolles](https://github.com/JolleJolles).
-AnimRec is created specifically for automated recording with the RaspberryPi, but its functionality is easily adaptable to a broader range of possible instances.
+AnimRec is written in [Python](http://www.python.org) and relies heavily on the [picamera](http://picamera.readthedocs.io/) package.
+It makes use of various utility functions of the associated [AnimLab](https://github.com/joljols/animlab) package.
+AnimRec is created specifically for automated recording with the Raspberry Pi, but its functionality is easily adaptable to a broader range of possible instances.

 Overview
 ------------
-*AnimRec* is a python package designed to help facilitate automated recording using the RPi, specifically with easy, customized, repeated image and video recording for behavioural scientists in mind. *AnimRec* is currently (still) a private package on [GitHub](https://github.com/jolleslab/AnimRec), but which can be easily installed from github with the right credentials ([see above](#install)).
+*AnimRec* is a python package designed to help facilitate automated recording using the RPi, specifically with easy, customized, repeated image and video recording for behavioural scientists in mind. *AnimRec* is currently (still) a private package on [GitHub](https://github.com/jolleslab/AnimRec), but can be easily installed from github with the right credentials ([see above](#install)).

 ### Recorder class
 The main functionality of *AnimRec* is the `Recorder` class in the `animrec` module.
 This class initiates a Recorder instance that sets up the pi to record either a single image, a sequence of images, or a loop of videos.
 AnimRec creates a [setup] directory in the user's home directory to store all relevant setup files.
 In additional AnimRec automatically creates a log file *animrec.log* file that stores all terminal output when using the *AnimRec* package.